-- 4.13 Vehicular access to the site shall be taken solely from North Crawley Road, via a minimum of two separate junctions which take account of the three industrial roads leading off the southern side of the road.
+- 4.13 Vehicular access to the site shall be taken solely from North Crawley Road, via a minimum of three separate junctions which take account of the three industrial roads leading off the southern side of the road.
 These accesses could take the form of roundabouts with existing road junctions to the south of North Crawley Road.
-One of these junctions must be through the North Crawley Industrial Estate.
-The principal accesses into the comprehensive development should have the capacity to include a bus route and red way link.
+Sites A, C and E should each provide a principal access into the comprehensive development, each with the capacity to include a bus route and red way link.
 The positioning and design of these access points should form part of a Transport Assessment which assesses the capacity and suitability of North Crawley Road and the surrounding highway network to take the increased traffic levels likely to be generated by the comprehensive development of the entire site.
-The Transport Assessment must propose any remedial highway works deemed necessary to accommodate the additional traffic generated by the comprehensive estate development. - 4.14 The development should be designed so as to have 20mph zones around the school. - 4.15 The main access roads shall be designed to be able to accommodate a bus route circulating within the site, sufficient to ensure that no dwelling shall be more than 400 metres from a bus stop, each of which should be provided with a shelter.
+The Transport Assessment must propose any remedial highway works deemed necessary to accommodate the additional traffic generated by the comprehensive estate development. - 4.14 The whole estate development should be designed to be a 20mph zone. - 4.15 The main access roads shall be designed to be able to accommodate a bus route circulating within the site, sufficient to ensure that no dwelling shall be more than 400 metres from a bus stop, each of which should be provided with a shelter.
 Developer financial contributions to provide a regular bus service to the developments will be required. - 4.16 No vehicular access should be taken from Chicheley Street, except possibly for emergency vehicles only.
 Pedestrian and cycle route access from Chicheley Street is required as part of the development of Sites C & D. - 4.17 The development shall provide a redway along the North Crawley Road, extending from London Road to the A509 over-bridge, and within the site linking from the North Crawley Road to both Chicheley Street and Keynes Close.
 Developers should also seek to negotiate with Anglian Water a redway route through the lakeside land to link with Priory Street.
-A redway should be provided to link between Sites A, C, D, and E as part of a phased but comprehensive route. - 4.18 Car and cycle parking must be provided in accordance with Milton Keynes Parking Standards and the Milton Keynes Council's Residential Design Guide. - 4.19 Planning applications for any developments must include a Transport Assessment/s and Travel Plan/s, produced in consultation with local transport providers and agreed with the Council. - 4.20 Planning applications for development close to the household waste site, North Crawley Road or the A509 must include an acoustic report to assess the likely impact of noise on the proposed development, and propose any mitigation measures needed.
+A redway should be provided to link between Sites A, C, D, and E as part of a phased but comprehensive route. - 4.18 Car and cycle parking must be provided in accordance with Milton Keynes Parking Standards and the Milton Keynes Council's Residential Design Guide. - 4.19 Planning applications for any developments must include a Transport Assessment and Travel Plan, produced in consultation with local transport providers and agreed with the Council. - 4.20 Planning applications for development close to the household waste site, North Crawley Road or the A509 must include an acoustic report to assess the likely impact of noise on the proposed development, and propose any mitigation measures needed.